slotties/imageService/README.md

 The service uses a local storage to search files.
 This might be a *nix mount as well.

 The service stores resized images to an output folder.
-The service is expected to be used in front of an nginx or apache/HTTPD that handles caching using the output folder.
+The service is expected to be used in behind an nginx or apache/HTTPD that handles delivery using the output folder.

+# How to start the service?

+    node ./src/main.js --port=[target port]

 # Endpoints